Previous dayMarch 19, 2026Next day

 17.2 km---✓ ReviewedUSGS →

-On March 19, 2026 at 23:35 UTC, a magnitude 2.9 earthquake struck 85 km WSW of Akhiok, Alaska.
-The event originated approximately 17.2 km below the surface, classifying it as shallow crustal.
-Coordinates: 56.647°, -155.464°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+The USGS recorded this magnitude 2.9 earthquake 85 km WSW of Akhiok, Alaska at 23:35 UTC on March 19, 2026.
+This was a shallow crustal earthquake, focused at 17.2 km depth.
+Geolocation places the event at 56.647°N, -155.464°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19